Great gifts for your grandparents this holiday season

 Although the lamps are a bit pricey, these thoughtful gifts are an amazing way to stay in touch with an extended family scattered throughout the world.

-If your grandparent loves reading but dislikes lugging heavy books back and forth, an E-reader is an amazing idea for a present to buy for them that they will enjoy.
+If your grandfather or grandmother loves reading but dislikes lugging heavy books back and forth, an e-reader is an amazing choice for a present to buy for them that they will enjoy.
 The Kindle keeps getting better and better, and the newest model is lightweight, waterproof and has a battery life that lasts for weeks.

 This Kindle can also connect with Bluetooth headphones and speakers, so this is a great gift if your grandparent would rather listen to books aloud.
 Read our Amazon Kindle (2019) review.